tsantalis/RefactoringMiner/README.md

 **File**: [kotlin-dataset](https://github.com/tsantalis/RefactoringMiner/tree/master/src/test/resources/oracle/kotlin-dataset/data.json)

-As of **January 29, 2026** the precision and recall of RefactoringMiner on this benchmark is:
+As of **February 8, 2026** the precision and recall of RefactoringMiner on this benchmark is:

 | Refactoring Type | TP | FP | FN | Precision | Recall |
 |:-----------------------|-----------:|--------:|--------:|--------:|--------:|